crudlabs/StevesAwesomeSamplePlayer/README.md

 2) Easy looping simply by setting the public **looping** variable true.
 3) Playing back any segment of the sample.

-the only catch is that this object currently only supports sample arrays created with [wav2sketch](http://crudlabs.org/wav2sketch/) **using 16 bit PCM encoding and a 44100 sample rate**.
-Don't use other setting!
-They don't work yet.
-Adding each one is a whole thing.
+Like AudioPlayMemory, this object currently only supports sample arrays created with [wav2sketch](http://crudlabs.org/wav2sketch/).

 The **basic_playback** example in the examples folder shows the correct way to use all the features.
 **Pitch shifting**